wilkos-dans/notify-documentation/webroot/content/patterns/announcement/announcement_with_review_resource_linked_to_repository_resource_and_offer/_index.md

 ---
-title: "Announcement of a review, linked to a repository resource, in response to an offer"
+title: "Announcement of review, linked to repository resource, in response to offer"
 date: "2021-03-08"
 description: ""
 layout: pattern_example